bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-What we\'re going to do next is actually capture some different types of events, and see what we can do with them in JavaScript.
-The first one we\'ll look at is the submission of a form.
-Let\'s take a look at this example, and I recommend that you type this code out, because they\'re going to be helpful to come back to.
-When you do, the event challenges coming up, for some of our other projects, it\'ll be helpful for you to have these scripts to reference.
+What we&apos;re going to do next is actually capture some different types of events, and see what we can do with them in JavaScript.
+The first one we&apos;ll look at is the submission of a form.
+Let&apos;s take a look at this example, and I recommend that you type this code out, because they&apos;re going to be helpful to come back to.
+When you do, the event challenges coming up, for some of our other projects, it&apos;ll be helpful for you to have these scripts to reference.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->